nkfoss/ohm-str/README.md

 After saving the exercise, the workout page displays your results (*notice that warm-up sets are not displayed*).
 Each exercise has a table with the exercise name, set-type, and the previously calculated **one-rep maximum record (1rm)**.
 Your calculated 1rm is the metric by which all strength-training progress is measured. **You can read more about it [here](https://en.wikipedia.org/wiki/One-repetition_maximum)**.

+The tables are Bootstrap.
 Each row in the table represents a set performed for that exercise.
 It displays the weight and reps, but also a metric to compare your performance to the previously set record.
 In our example, this means that 190 lbs. at 7 repetitions calculated to a 1rm (about 228 lbs) that was *1.08 times that of the previous record*.

-Similarly, sets that fall below the record are also shown.
-Both can be important for tracking your progress and adjusting your program.
+Sets that fall below the record are also shown.
+Knowing when you are progressing vs. regressing is important for adjusting your program to maintain progress.

-When you are done with your workout, you click the 'save workout' button.
-You should receive a notification from the server if your workout was saved succesfully, or if there was an error.
+When you are done with your workout, click the 'save workout' button.
+Once again the Angular Material Design library is used here to indicate a successful save (snackbar).

  <table>
   <tr>